Teddy McCarthy: Inter-county

 The defeat in the All-Ireland final was avenged somewhat in 1994 as Cork defeated Tipperary in the provincial football final.
 McCarthy came on as a substitute in that 2–19 to 3–9 victory to collect a fifth Munster medal.
 However, Cork were later defeated by eventual champions Down in the All-Ireland semi-final.

 In 1995, Cork defeated Kerry by 0–15 to 1–9, with McCarthy coming on as a substitute once again to collect his sixth and final Munster medal.
 The All-Ireland semi-final was a similar situation to the previous year as eventual champions Dublin defeated Cork by 1–12 to 0–12.

 This was McCarthy's last big occasion with the Cork footballers.
 He continued playing with the senior hurling team in 1996, however, Cork were defeated by Limerick for the first time in seventy-five years at Páirc Uí Chaoimh.
 This defeat saw the conclusion of McCarthy's inter-county career.

 Inter-provincial

 McCarthy also played with Munster in the inter-provincial football competition.
 He lined out with his province on a number of occasions, however, he never collected a Railway Cup medal.

 International rules

 McCarthy also played with Ireland in the International Rules series of games in 1986.
-He made one appearance for his country in the third meeting of Ireland and Australia, however, he was sent off after scoring a great point.
-Ireland went on to win the three-game series nonetheless.
+He made one appearance for his country in the third meeting of Ireland and Australia, but was sent off after scoring a point.
+Ireland went on to win the three-game series.